Old Dominion Monarchs football

 The Old Dominion Monarchs football program represents Old Dominion University in U.S. college football.
 The first iteration of the team created in 1930 was known as the William & Mary Norfolk Division Braves.
 Founded in 2009, the current Monarchs team competed as an FCS independent for their first two seasons.
-In the 2011 season, they joined the Colonial Athletic Association and added conference games to their schedule, playing there until joining the Conference USA of the FBS in 2014.
+In the 2011 season, they joined the Colonial Athletic Association and added conference games to their schedule, playing there until joining Conference USA of the FBS in 2014.
 They joined the Sun Belt Conference in 2022.

 History

 Early history: Tommy Scott era (1930–1940)

 According to sports historian Peter Stewart, in September 1930 a reporter asked Coach Tommy Scott whether the Norfolk Division of the College of William & Mary should have a football team.
 Scott answered that he had not thought of having one, but within two days a team was "put together hurriedly" and began playing other small colleges.
 In late December 1932, the team played the University of Miami Hurricanes in Miami, after the four-year college sent an invitation to William & Mary which the two-year Norfolk Division accidentally received.
 The college played football for 11 seasons (1930–1940), with a record of 42–36–4.
 The program was discontinued due to a rule against freshman players, a $10,000 debt, and accreditation issues.
 The team lost every game in its last season, attendance was small, and Stewart believes that World War II would likely have forced the program to end regardless of other reasons.